nackjicholson/aiosql/docs/getting_started.rst

 Getting Started
 ###############

-Below is an example of a program which can pring "{greeting}, {world_name}!" from data held in a minimal SQLite database of worlds and greetings.
+Below is an example of a program which can print ``"{greeting}, {world_name}!"`` from data held in a minimal SQLite database containing greetings and worlds.

 The SQL is in a ``greetings.sql`` file with ``-- name:`` definitions on each query to tell ``aiosql`` under which name we would like to be able to execute this code.
 The name ``get-all-greetings`` will be available to us afterloading as